Low Carb Apple Upside Down Cake, Grain Free, Keto Friendly

 The Baking Process for Low Carb Apple Upside Down Cake

 I used two large envy apples, peeling and slicing them thin.
-I used Swerve’s brown sugar mixed with butter to get the sauce that goes into the cake pan first, followed by the apples, followed by the batter.
+If you have apples left over, double up and use all the apples.
+I used to use Swerve’s brown sugar, but since have found making my own brown sugar with blackstrap molasses is better.
+It’s mixed with butter to get the sauce that goes into the cake pan first, followed by the apples, followed by the batter.

 The cake itself does not contain apples within the batter.
 The apples are placed in the bottom and will serve as the topping once you turn the cake over.
 I prefer this.
 The flavor of the cake is boosted by the ground cardamom.
-If you don’t have that, you can use a teaspoon of vanilla and dash of freshly ground nutmeg.
+If you don’t have that, you can use a teaspoon of vanilla and dash of freshly ground nutmeg or use all three.

 How to Store Low Carb Apple Upside Down Cake

 Cake is good at room temperature, loosely covered, or in refrigerator.